dillionnason/stmf/README.md

 # STM Framework
 A library to support development/prototyping on the STM32L476 Discovery board in C. This library was developed on Linux with GCC and has not been tested on any other platforms.

-Dev log can be found on my [Github](https://dillionnason.github.io).
+**NOTE: This library is primarily for personal projects and is not actively developed.**

 ## Building
 This will generate a static library under the include directory (stmf/include/stmf.a)